Kyle MacDonald: Government Inquiry into Mental Health could look like this

 Back to 2018…

 Am I dreaming?
-No. If every one of the 40 recommendations of "He Are Oranga" were fully implemented, this is a believable future.
+No. If every one of the 40 recommendations of "He Ara Oranga" were fully implemented, this is a believable future.

 But can we afford to dream?
 That remains to be seen.
 But I, for one, refuse to lose hope.
 It may be a dream, but it is one I refuse to give up on.